cofide/connect-reference/README.md

 ### EKS

+NOTE: The provided Terraform configuration for creating an EKS cluster uses a module that is currently private to Cofide.
+It is possible to use an existing EKS cluster.

 Skip this section if not running scripts that execute against AWS EKS.

 Create a `terraform.tfvars` file from the example: